 Editor Emeritus: Mel Watkins

-Editors At Large: André Alexis, Alison Armstrong, Margaret Atwood, Anurita Bains, Joyce Byrne, Arnold Chiari, Susan Crean, Julie Crysler, Lynn Cunningham, Andrea Curtis, Patricia D’Souza, Moira Farr, Judy Fudge, Jessica Leigh Johnston, Mark Kingwell, Naomi Klein, Gordon Laird, Linda McQuaig, Judith Parker, Laurel Ritchie, Lisa Rundle, Rick Salutin, Doug Saunders, Emily Schultz, Graham F. Scott, Jason Sherman, Lynn Spink, Clive Thompson, RM Vaughan, Joyce Wayne, Armine Yalnizyan
+Editors At Large: André Alexis, Alison Armstrong, Margaret Atwood, Anurita Bains, Joyce Byrne, Arnold Chiari, Susan Crean, Julie Crysler, Lynn Cunningham, Andrea Curtis, Patricia D’Souza, Moira Farr, Judy Fudge, Jessica Leigh Johnston, Mark Kingwell, Naomi Klein, Gordon Laird, Lauren McKeon, Linda McQuaig, Judith Parker, Laurel Ritchie, Lisa Rundle, Rick Salutin, Doug Saunders, Emily Schultz, Graham F. Scott, Jason Sherman, Lynn Spink, Clive Thompson, Joyce Wayne, Armine Yalnizyan

 Red Maple Foundation Board of Directors: